 I have gathered some information about possible tools and approaches for reading DLIS files, and I’ll present the most interesting ones to you.
 I’ll skip most of the commercial tools, as I have not been able to test most of them, and they obviously fail the price criterion.
-Additionally, I have been told that many of them fail the automation and precision criteria as well.
+Additionally, people have told me that many of them fail the automation and precision criteria as well.
 You don’t want to have to pay money for a program where you still have to click through a GUI for every DLIS file you want to export data from.

 Log Data Toolbox

 This is a free toolbox from Schlumberger, who published its latest version, 2.3, in 2009.
 The toolbox contains a variety programs to work with well log data.
 While this is Windows-only software, I can also run it fine on macOS using Wine.
 The most interesting programs are: